 For precautions in setting your vacuum cleaner to the correct height, also have a watch of this video on YouTube for instruction.

 Remove obstacles from the area that you want to vacuum

 If there are toys and books on the floor, first pick them up so that the area where you are vacuuming is as clear as possible.
 Part of what contributes to an inefficient technique is having to stop and pick up items on the floor.
 Save yourself this hustle by picking up the clutter.

 When vacuuming after a party or when there has been a lot of traffic in a room, make sure you sweep the room first.
 This is to ensure that sharp and hard items don’t suck into your vacuum.
 You do not want to damage your machine or tear up the bag inside.

 If you’re vacuuming as part of your weekly cleaning routine, then first dust the room from top to bottom.
 This is an efficient way to clean up because the dust will fall to the ground, and you can then vacuum it all away.

-This comes back to the principle of starting high and dry we spoke about in an earlier article on cleaning tips for our professionals.
+This comes back to the principle of starting high and dry we spoke about in an earlier article on dusting your house.

 Change the settings before vacuuming

 By taking a look at your vacuum cleaner, you will notice that there are different settings for carpeted areas as well as settings for bare floors.
 The carpet cleaning setting will activate a powered brush that will do a good job on the carpet.
 However using the same settings for a bare floor will cause damage to the floor.
 You do not want to scratch your wooden floor!
 If it comes with only one setting, use it for the recommended floor or get a new vacuum cleaner.